DHTMLX/docs-suite/docs/form/api/fieldset/fieldset_foreach_method.md

 # forEach()

-@short: allows iterating through all the nested elements
+@short: allows iterating through all the nested items

 @signature: {'forEach(callback: (item: obj, index: number, array: obj[]) => void, tree?: boolean): void;'}

 @params:

-- `callback: function` - a function that will iterate over the elements of the fieldset.
+- `callback: function` - a function that will iterate over the items of the fieldset.
 It is called with the following arguments:
-	- `item: object` - the object of an element (control)
+	- `item: object` - the object of an item
 	- `index: number` - the index of an item
-	- `array: object[]` - an array of iterated elements
+	- `array: object[]` - an array of iterated items
-- `tree: boolean` - defines, whether all the nested elements should be iterated, *false* by default
+- `tree: boolean` - defines, whether all the nested items should be iterated, *false* by default

 @example:
 form.getItem("fieldset").forEach((item, index, arr) => {